Computing canonical images in permutation groups with Graph Backtracking: Introduction and background

 This problem turns out to be surprisingly difficult.
 If we consider \(\Omega\) as the set of graphs on a vertex set \(V\), and \(G = \Sym V\), then the above question is equivalent to the graph isomorphism problem, which has been studied extensively both in theory \cite{graphisoquasi} and in practice.
-The most well-known practical system for solving the graph isomorphism problem is Nauty \cite{nauty}.

-The way in which Nauty solves this problem in practice, which we will also refer to in this article, is to use a \textbf{Canonical Labelling Function}.
+The best-known practical system for solving the graph isomorphism problem is Nauty \cite{nauty}.
+The way in which Nauty solves this problem in practice, which we will also refer to in this article, is to use a \textbf{canonical labelling function}.
 Given a group \(G\) acting on a set \(\Omega\), a canonical labelling function maps each element \(\omega \in \Omega\) to a ``canonical'' member \(\Can(\omega)\) of its $G$-orbit, which we call its canonical image.
 This means that two elements of \(\Omega\) are in the same $G$-orbit if and only if they have the same canonical image, i.e. the same image under the canonical labelling function.

-Just to give a brief example of an application: Suppose that we are given a set of graphs, all with vertex set $\Omega$, and we say that two such graphs are equivalent if and only if there is an element of $\Sym\Omega$ that maps the first graph to the second one.
-If we can only do a naive check for whether or not two graphs are equivalent, then in the case where all the graphs are in different equivalence classes we need to compare every graph to every other graph in order to prove no two graphs are equivalent.
-If instead we can compute the canonical image of a graph under the action of $\Sym\Omega$, then we only need to look at each graph once, find its the canonical image, and then check which canonical images are equal.
+Canonical labelling functions have several applications.
+As a brief example, suppose that we are given a set of graphs, all with vertex set $\Omega$, and we want to decide for any two given graphs whether or not they are in the same $\Sym\Omega$-orbit with respect to the naturally induced action.
+Given only two graphs, we could use a function which directly checks if the two graphs are in the same orbit, which may be faster than finding canonical images.
+However, for larger sets of graphs, if we can only check whether or not two graphs are in the same orbit, and if all the graphs are in different orbits, then we need to compare every graph to every other graph in order to prove that no two different graphs are in same orbit.
+If, instead, we can compute the canonical image of a graph under the action of $\Sym\Omega$, then we only need to look at each graph once, find its canonical image, and then we know that the graphs in the same orbit are exactly the ones with the same canonical image.